 Pregler, K.C., R.D.
 Hanks, E. Childress, N.P.
 Hitt, D.J.
 Hocking, B.H.
 Letcher, T. Wagner, and Y. Kanno.
 2019.
 State-space analysis of power to detect regional brook trout population trends over time.
 Canadian Journal of Fisheries and Aquatic Sciences 76:2145-2155.
 [PDF]

 Budy, P., K.B.
 Rogers, Y. Kanno, B. Penaluna, N.P.
 Hitt, G.P.
 Thiede, J. Dunham, C. Mellison, W.L.
 Somer, and P. Trotter.
 2019.
 Distribution and status of trout and char in North America.
 Pages 193-250 in J.L.
 Kershner, J.E.
 Williams, R.E.
 Gresswell, and J. Lobon-Cervia (Editors), Trout and Char of the World.
 American Fisheries Society, Bethesda, MD.

 Vine, J., Y. Kanno, S.C.
 Holbrook, W.C.
 Post, and B.K.
 Peoples.
-In press.
+2019.
 Using side-scan sonar and N-mixture modeling to estimate Atlantic sturgeon spawning migration abundance.
-North American Journal of Fisheries Management.
+North American Journal of Fisheries Management 39:939-950.
+[PDF]

 Silknetter, S., Y. Kanno, K.L.
 Kanapeckas Métris, E. Cushman, T.L.
 Darden, and B.K.
 Peoples.
 2019.
 Mutualism or parasitism: partner abundance affects host fitness in a fish reproductive interaction.
 Freshwater Biology 64:175-182.
 [PDF]